 Restaurants: 15-20%.
 An easy way to estimate the tip is to double the sales tax (in LA it’s 9%).

 Bars: $2 per drink.
 Be generous when ordering cocktails – especially if you want to be served next time.

 Hotel Porter: $5 per bag.

 Valet Parking Attendant: $5 when you leave.

 Taxi: 10%.
 Previously you couldn’t tip ride-sharing taxi drivers.
 Now you can.

-Car Wash: $3-5.
-This is given to the guy who does the detailing on your car.
+Car Wash: $5-10.
+Given to the person who does the detailing on your car.

-Tour Guide: 15-20%.
-Come on!
-What did you think we’d say?
+Tour Guide: 15-20% of the per person ticket price – what did you think we’d say?!
 Tour guides work hard.